 - Get Sick of Practicing Law.
 I meet countless lawyers who hate practicing law (and many who enjoy it).
 And while I’m in the enjoyment camp, I’m absolutely baffled by the people who “hate” the practice of law, yet live by themselves in fancy apartments, owe tons of money in student loans and just generally seem to have a great disconnect between their feelings and actions.
 Talk about cognitive dissonance!
 If you really hate practicing law, then get out.
 This couldn’t be more true for Biglaw lawyers blessed with an incredibly high salary.
 If you’re going to make over $1,000,000 in your first five years of practicing law, you have a lot of flexibility on getting out of the game with a fantastic financial foundation.
 So if you really hate practicing law, act like you hate it!

 - Debt is Not Something You Live With.
 Student loans, car payments and mortgages are not something you live with for 30 years.
 At least not if you want financial independence.
 Let’s face it, your debt is an emergency.
 It’s not something that you “work on” and “figure out”.
 It’s a giant monster trying to kill you – or worse, get you comfortable with indentured servitude.
 If you treat debt as a normal and ordinary course of doing business, you’re in for a long ride.
-This means that even your student loan debt at 3% interest is a problem.
+This means that even your student loan debt at 3% interest is a problem (refinancing student loans isn’t enough, you still have to make the actual payments).
 You have to keep working to make the monthly payments.
 Now, we can argue all day long about whether it’s better to pay off the 3% to get the guaranteed return vs investing in the stock market, but the point is that if you aren’t building up a taxable investment account that could wipe away the debt at any moment, you’re playing the sucker’s game and miles away from achieving financial independence.

 SAVING IS NOT AN OPTION